• Skip to primary navigation

 Homemade Tigernut Milk (Horchata De Chufa)

-Jump to Recipe Print Recipe
+Jump to Recipe

 This post may contain affiliate links.
-Please see our privacy policy page for details.
+Please see my full disclosure for details

 A jar of tigernut milk with a blue straw beside a spilled bowl of tigernuts.